bojandro/human_benchmark_fooler/README.md

 <br>

-Some tests are theoretically infinite (like sequence memory one), so functions that are fooling those test have `goal` parameter.
+Some tests are theoretically infinite (like the sequence memory one), so functions that are fooling those test have `goal` parameter.

 Function call example is available in `main.py` file.
 ```python